davidm/lua-inspect/README.txt

 See [2] for VIM editor support.

+== Preliminary support for luaanalyze style comments ==

+To make all variables in scope match name 'ast$' be recognized by LuaInspect as a table with field 'tag' of type string, add this to your code:

+  --! context.apply_value('ast$', {tag=''})

+The LuaInspect code itself uses this:

+  --! require 'luainspect.typecheck' (context)

 == Design Notes ==

 The font styles are intended to make the more dangerous